High Falls Lake, Georgia, USA

 - Statistics / Weather / Helpful Links

 Looking for High Falls Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 High Falls Lake is a beautiful 650-acre lake hidden in the dense pine woods of Monroe County, Georgia.
 Located between the cities of Macon and Atlanta, adjoining High Falls State Park and its unique rocky landscape provide a perfect setting for fishing, camping, boating and hiking.